manvendrasingh08/Personal-Voice-Assistant/README.md

-Of course!
-Here's a clean **README.md** you can use for your project:

----

-# Jarvis 2.0 - Python Virtual Assistant
+ Python Virtual Assistant

-Jarvis 2.0 is a voice-activated virtual assistant developed in Python that can perform various tasks such as opening applications, telling jokes, fetching weather, taking notes, playing music, capturing photos, downloading videos, and much more.
+A voice-activated virtual assistant developed in Python that can perform various tasks such as opening applications, telling jokes, fetching weather, taking notes, playing music, capturing photos, downloading videos, and much more.

 ---